nklkhlr/nklkhlr.github.io/content/_index.md

 draft: false
 ---

+* 04/2024:
+    * Excited to start a new position as a postdoc in the [group of Britta Velten](https://velten-group.org) to work on ML methods for spatial omics data
 * 08/2023:
 	* I will be at the [8{{<mathjax/inline>}}\(^{th}\){{</mathjax/inline>}} Lipidomics Forum](https://ilsconf.org).
 Joins us for a workshop on Lipidomics Data Analysis and my poster on Network-Guided Lipidomics Data Analysis
 * 05/2023: